Chart Color Schemes

 Mernda lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As per ABS population updates and AreaSearch validation, the population of Mernda is estimated at around 26,361 as of February 2026.
-This reflects an increase of 2,992 people since the 2021 Census, which reported a population of 23,369.
-The change is inferred from AreaSearch's estimation of 25,564 residents following examination of ABS's latest ERP data release in June 2024 and an additional 468 validated new addresses since the Census date.
-This results in a density ratio of 1,106 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Mernda's growth rate of 12.8% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
-Natural growth contributed approximately 54.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mernda's population is estimated at around 26,361 as of Feb 2026.
+This reflects an increase of 2,992 people (12.8%) since the 2021 Census, which reported a population of 23,369 people.
+The change is inferred from the resident population of 25,564, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 468 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,106 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 12.8% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Exceptional future growth is predicted, placing the suburb in the top 10 percent of statistical areas nationally, with an expected increase of 17,456 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 63.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, exceptional growth, placing in the top 10 percent of statistical areas across the nation, is predicted over the period with the area expected to grow by 17,458 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 63.2% in total over the 17 years.

 Frequently Asked Questions - Population